-Composition of Thiosulfate Citrate bile salts sucrose (TCBS) agar and their function:
+Composition of Thiosulfate citrate bile salts sucrose (TCBS) agar

 - Sodium thiosulphate, Sodium citrate: selective agents, providing an alkaline pH to inhibit Gram-positive organisms and suppress coliforms

-- Ox Bile: The bile salts inhibit growth of gram-positive microorganisms
+- Ox Bile: Bile salts inhibit growth of gram-positive microorganisms

 - Sucrose: fermentable carbohydrate

 - Sodium chloride: provide optimum growth and metabolic activity of halophilic Vibrio spp.

 - Ferric citrate: Sodium thiosulfate is also a sulfur source, and acts with ferric citrate as an indicator to detect hydrogen sulfide production.

 - Bromothymol blue/ thymol blue: pH indicator.

 pH 8.6 ± 0.2 @ 25°C (note the alkaline pH): An increased pH is used to enhance growth of Vibrio cholerae, because this organism is sensitive to acid environments.

 TCBS agar is commercially available and easy to prepare, requires no autoclaving.